 Every day, more of our lives is being stored in a database somewhere.
-With that explosion of data, journalists now more than ever need the skills to analyze and understand data to then produce the
+With that explosion of data, journalists now more than ever need the skills to analyze and understand data to then produce the stories hidden in the information.
+In this class, we'll use brainpower and software to look at raw data (not summarized and already reported information) to do investigative reporting to understand how to apply this course.

-Pre-requisites: Should have awareness of importance of figures and statistics in journalism

-Pedagogy: Direct Instruction, Collaborative learning, Inquiry Based Learning,
+Pre-requisites: Should have awareness of importance of figures and statistics in journalism Pedagogy: Direct Instruction, Collaborative learning, Inquiry Based Learning,